-Halloween is Monday, October 31, 2022.
-All Hallow’s Eve falls on October 31 each year.
+Halloween is Thursday, October 31, 2024.
+Hallow’s Eve falls on October 31 each year.
 Ever wondered how trick-or-treating began?
 Learn about the spooky origins of Halloween traditions.
 We’ve got some great recipes too!
 Read on.

 Upcoming Dates for Halloween

-October is one of our favorite months here at the Farmers’ Almanac.
-Apples, pumpkins, colorful leaves, crisp temperatures, and, of course, Halloween.
-Halloween gets its roots from the ancient Celtic festival of Samhain (a Gaelic word, pronounced saa-wn), which was celebrated over 2,000 years ago.
+Halloween’s history is a fascinating one.
+It originated from the ancient Celtic festival of Samhain (a Gaelic word, pronounced saa-wn), which was celebrated over 2,000 years ago.
 The Celts inhabited areas now known as Ireland, the United Kingdom, and northern France.

 Samhain was usually celebrated from October 31 to November 1 to welcome in the harvest and usher in “the dark half of the year.”
 During this time, it was thought that the ghosts of the dead returned to the world of the living, and in doing so, they could wreak havoc, ruining crops and cause trouble.
 So villagers dressed up in costumes, usually made of animal skins, to drive the ghosts away.
 They’d also often set out elaborate banquet tables—a feast served with the hope that the offering would help pacify malevolent spirits.
 This is where costuming came from, but the first door-to-door traditions were still many years away.